How Do I Increase My Range and Hit The High Notes?

 Note that this is not the same as falsetto, that airy/breathy sound where the vocal cords don’t close completely.
 Which is wonderful for some things.
 A pure head register doesn’t sound airy.

 Their ‘secret’… The secret to full, rich and effortless high notes ( as well as very high notes ) was learning how to combine ( or ‘Mix ) the chest register with the head register in the same note.
-This theoretically gave your sound the richness and depth of the chest sound with the extended range and freedom of the head sound…both at the same time…in the same high note!

 I’m glad you took the time to read about the one more modern way that people learned to get the high notes.
 It helps to understand what is possible for you today.